-Risk Management process at strategic and operational level remains in place although ongoing review is required to improve the focus of risks to key business objectives and improve mitigation controls.
-There remains work to be done to embed this at operational level.
+Risk Management process at strategic and operational levels remain in place although ongoing review is required to improve the focus of risks to key business objectives and improve mitigation controls.

-Governance Arrangements

-Governance arrangements have been considered in all our audits but with opportunities to improve consistency or alignment to business need.
+Governance Arrangements Governance arrangements have been considered in all our audits but Performance is with opportunities to improve consistency or alignment to business monitoring at need.
 We will continue to review the improvements to governance and control arrangements in 2021/22.